christinepugay/christinepugay/README.md

 ### Hi there 👋

+I'm Christine!

+Welcome to my GitHub where I showcase my projects as a Data Analyst!

 <!--
 **christinepugay/christinepugay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.